kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 ### Task 1 – Install the Azure Information Protection Unified Labeling client

-To implement Sensitivity labels as part of your pilot project at Adatum, you must first install the AIP client from the Microsoft Download Center.

 1. You should still be logged into LON-CL1 as the local **adatum\administrator** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.